 Is it your SO’s birthday?
 Are you celebrating an anniversary or wanting to blow your best friend away with the best Christmas gift ever?
 Above all else, do you and your special someone love to travel?
 Then perhaps it’s really time to treat them (and maybe yourself too) to a surprise trip!
-Here’s how to plan a surprise trip for someone and how I planned one for my fiancé.
+Here’s some surprise trip planning hacks along with how I planned a trip for my fiancé.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.